 All tenured faculty members in a given unit may vote on any tenure and promotion cases in that unit except for promotion to full professor.
-Only full professors may participate in the discussion
+Only full professors may participate in the discussion and vote on promotion cases to full professor.
+Tenured associate professors may vote on tenure cases of untenured associate professors.
+Untenured associate professors on the tenure-track may participate in the discussion of an assistant professor's tenure case but may not vote.

 Departments should establish rules for what constitutes a majority before any individual case is at issue.
 The size of the margin (simple majority, three-fifths, two-thirds) and the base of the count (all eligible voters, all present and voting, or only yes versus no votes) should be specified in writing in the departmental bylaws and should be noted in the department letter to the dean when the vote is less than unanimous.
 In making its rules, the department should consider what level of support is appropriate for making a permanent appointment to the faculty.
 The Office of the Dean strongly prefers that the bar for approval be set at two-thirds or some other fraction well above a simple majority.
 Fifty-one percent approval is not a very strong endorsement of the candidate.
-That said, it is recognized that especially in smaller units, where the voting body may number in the single digits, a simple majority may make sense.
+That said, the Office of the Dean recognizes that especially in smaller units, where the voting body may number in the single digits, a simple majority may make sense.